isabelle-goldstein/isabelle-goldstein.github.io/README.md

 To add a section, go to file static/js/scripts.js and add a string to line 5: const section_names = ['home', 'publications', 'name' ] then add or remove a file contents/name.md .
 The section will be titled NAME .
+Also must adjust index.html .
+An example AWARDS section is commented out.

 (3) Adjust the title, copyright information, and other text of the website in `contents/config.yml`